Planning, Structure, and Consistency

 These are the essentials for creating a VSA platform that is "automation friendly".
 If you read my article on Monitor Sets, you'll recall that our monitors utilize a machine-readable subject line.
 This allows our automation to break down the alert, attempt remediation, and ultimately route the alert properly.
 This is possible because every header has the same structure, and every field has the same kind of data in it.
 It's time to apply this logic to the Machine Groups and create a hierarchy.

 Kaseya defaults to a machine group below the Customer ID called "root".
 This meaning may have become lost over time, but it's intent is the root where an object hierarchy is built.
 This is the point where System Policies are linked.
-They can't be linked to the Customer ID field.
-That's crucial to understand, so read it again and commit it to memory - System Policies cannot be linked to the Customer ID field!
-Using a rooted machine group with subgroups is the only way to apply a policy to all agents for a specific client and still be able to apply policies to specific customer groups.
+Using a rooted machine group with subgroups is the only way to apply a policy to all agents for a specific client and easily differentiate between managed and unmanaged locations.
+Important concept #1 – Organization is critical for effective automation!

 Our Core Automation Suite depends upon a standardized machine group structure, and we leverage the Dickens out of it.
 We can configure and schedule patching & application updating, configure AV and AM products, apply monitor sets, and much more, all with a minimum of manual involvement.
 (In fact, for almost all customer onboarding, all we do manually is define the server patching sequence.)